Key staff and board

-Nick Isles, (Chair) Trustee
+Nick Isles, Chair

 Nick is Managing Director of Corporate Agenda an advice and consultancy business working with clients across the private, voluntary and public sectors.
 Until autumn of 2008 he was Director of Advocacy at The Work Foundation and remains an Associate adviser.
 He is also a Fellow of the Smith Institute, the Centre for Leadership Innovation at the University of Bedforshire and Royal Society of Arts.
 He worked as an advisor to the high level group that re-drafted the European Union’s Lisbon strategy in 2005 under the chairmanship of former Dutch premier Wim Kok.
 He has written and spoken on a wide range of public policy issues connected to the economy, including European affairs, the labour market, organisational performance, leadership, welfare reform, finance, corporate governance and CSR.

-Deborah Hargreaves, Trustee and Founding Director
+Deborah Hargreaves, Founder and Director

 Deborah was the Chair of the independent High Pay Commission, and Founding Director of the High Pay Centre from 2011 to 2015.
 She is the former business editor of the Guardian, a post she held from 2006 to 2010.
 She has written extensively about executive remuneration and other business issues both in print and online.
 She previously worked at the Financial Times where she was news editor and before that, financial editor.
 She held a variety of posts over 19 years at the FT including personal finance editor and as a foreign correspondent in Brussels and Chicago.

-Daniel Stilitz QC, Trustee
+Daniel Stilitz QC, Director

 Daniel is a barrister at 11KBW Chambers, specialising in employment, public and business law.
 After studying at New College, Oxford and City University, he was called to the Bar in 1992.
 Prior to taking silk, he was a member of the Attorney General’s ‘A’ Panel of counsel and acted for the Government in public law and human rights cases.
 His practice now focuses particularly on the financial services and professional services sectors, and includes bonus disputes, and whistleblowing and discrimination claims.
 He regularly writes on legal and related topics, and is the editor of the Butterworths Local Government Reports.
 He also sits as a mediator and is a member of the CEDR Solve Mediator Panel.

-Since 1 January 2017 the average FTSE 100 CEO has earned:
+Since 1 January 2020 the average FTSE 100 CEO has earned: